ibnatiqbal/ibnatiqbal/README.md

 💡 Motivated and experienced Java, HTML, CSS, JS programmer.
 💡 Thrives in an environment when involved in both engineering and product.
-💡 Aspiring Product Manager with a technical background and strong cross-functional communication and collaboration.
+💡 A technical background and strong cross-functional communication and collaboration.
 💡 Passion for innovation and developing novel products.